M1nc3r4f573r/Websim-Project-Monitor/README.md

 # Websim Project Monitor
-A script that monitors websim projects' comments and posts them as edits to the AI
+A script that monitors [websim.com](https://websim.com) projects' comments and automatically posts them as edits to the project

 ## How to use